wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 #### Put the Pieces Together

 The piece of code below is responsible to call the previously created functions.
 If the slot is available, the user will have their slot added to the database and have the SMS sent back to them.
-Otherwise they will be requested to choose a different time slot.
+Otherwise, they will be requested to choose a different time slot.

 ```javascript
 let available = await checkIfAvailable(slot);